tarodo/clouder-dj/architecture/app/services/ARCH-service-collection-v1.md

 layer: application
 owner: '@team-backend'
 version: v1
-status: planned
+status: current
 created: 2025-06-27
-updated: 2025-06-27
+updated: 2025-06-28
 tags: [collection, beatport, spotify, service, refactoring]
-depends_on: [ARCH-service-data-processing, ARCH-infra-background-tasks]
+depends_on: [ARCH-service-data-processing, ARCH-client-beatport, ARCH-client-spotify]
 referenced_by: []
 ---
 ## Context
-This service is planned to centralize the business logic related to data collection and processing orchestration.
-Currently, this logic is improperly located within the task layer (`app/tasks/collection_tasks.py`), mixing infrastructure concerns with business rules.
-This refactoring will improve separation of concerns, testability, and maintainability.
+This service centralizes the business logic for data collection and enrichment.
+It orchestrates interactions with external APIs (like Beatport and Spotify) and internal services to fetch, process, and enrich music data.
+It was created by refactoring logic out of the task layer (`app/tasks/collection_tasks.py`) to improve separation of concerns.

 ## Structure
-- **Class:** `CollectionService` in a new file `app/services/collection.py`.
+- **Class:** `CollectionService` in `app/services/collection.py`.
-- **Dependencies:** The service will be initialized with dependencies on `BeatportAPIClient`, `ExternalDataRepository`, and `DataProcessingService`.
+- **Dependencies:** The service is initialized with `ExternalDataRepository` and `DataProcessingService`.
+It also makes use of `BeatportAPIClient` and `SpotifyAPIClient` to interact with external sources.
-- **Unit of Work:** The service will be responsible for managing the database transaction (commit/rollback) for the operations it orchestrates.
+- **Unit of Work:** The service's methods are designed to be run within a managed database session (unit of work), which is provided by the `get_collection_service` dependency factory in `app/tasks/deps.py`.

 ## Behavior
-- **`collect_beatport_tracks_raw(...)`**: Interacts with the `BeatportAPIClient` to fetch raw track data and uses the `ExternalDataRepository` to persist it.
+- **`collect_beatport_tracks_raw(...)`**: Interacts with the `BeatportAPIClient` to fetch raw track data from Beatport and uses the `ExternalDataRepository` to bulk-upsert it.
-- **`process_unprocessed_beatport_tracks(...)`**: Orchestrates the processing of the collected raw Beatport data by invoking the `DataProcessingService`.
+- **`process_unprocessed_beatport_tracks(...)`**: Fetches unprocessed Beatport records in batches from `ExternalDataRepository` and orchestrates their processing by invoking the `DataProcessingService`.
+It reports progress via a callback.
-- **`enrich_tracks_with_spotify_data(...)`**: Orchestrates the Spotify enrichment background task.
-It will fetch tracks missing Spotify data from the `TrackRepository`, call the `SpotifyAPIClient` to search for them by ISRC, and persist the results (both found and not-found) to the `ExternalDataRepository`.
+- **`enrich_tracks_with_spotify_data(...)`**: Fetches internal tracks that have an ISRC but are missing a Spotify data link.
+It uses the `SpotifyAPIClient` to search for them by ISRC and persists the results (both found and not-found) back to the `ExternalDataRepository`.
+This process also runs in batches and reports progress.

 ## Evolution
 ### Planned
-- v1: Initial design and implementation.
-The service will be created and all relevant data collection logic from `collection_tasks.py` will be migrated into it.
-It will also include the new functionality for Spotify track data enrichment (see `TASK-2025-001`).
+—

 ### Historical
-—
+- v1: Initial implementation.
+The service was created by migrating data collection and processing logic from `collection_tasks.py`.
+It also includes the new functionality for enriching track data with Spotify information.